 Pass the test

-The academy uses the most up-to-date resources available including Kirtland’s on-campus multi-screen interactive simulator and remote controlled live fire target system.
-The state-required core curriculum will prepare you for the Michigan Commission on Law Enforcement Standards (MCOLES) state licensing exam.
+Academy resources include Kirtland’s on-campus state-of-the-art multi-screen interactive simulator and remote controlled live fire target system.
+The Academy exceeds the state-required core curriculum, and will prepare you for the Michigan Commission on Law Enforcement Standards (MCOLES) state licensing exam.
 Over the past decade, Kirtland graduates have achieved a 100% pass rate for the state exam!

 As a candidate, you will have to maintain a 2.0 cumulative GPA or better, with a grade of C or better in all emergency services courses.
 You’ll have to follow a mandatory dress code in effect for all academy cadets.